ga4gh-beacon/B2RI_Documentation/docs/faq.md

 The issue with having a SQL-based is that, if you want to be **Beacon v2 response _compliant_** you will need to convert your tables-based data to the JSON Schema of the [Beacon v2 Models](http://docs.genomebeacons.org).
 Intrepid implementers are able to do this transformation (likely) at the API level.
 However, a much simpler alternative (and actually the one we've seen the most in healthcare systems) is that people perform a `dump` (data export) of the subset of data they want to share and then use [B2RI tools](tutorial-data-beaconization.md) to convert this tabular data to Beacon v2 format and use the included REST API.
 So yes, if you follow this path you will be still using our Reference Implementation.

+### Should I update to the `latest` version?

+Yep.
+We recommend checking our Github repositories ([beacon2-ri-tools](https://github.com/EGA-archive/beacon2-ri-tools) and [beacon2-ri-api](https://github.com/EGA-archive/beacon2-ri-api)) and downloading the latest version.
+If the version it's in GitHub is because it passed our test and it's ready to be used.
+In principle, a simple `git pull` will do the update for both containerized and non-containerized versions.
+Now, the version number matches that of the [Beacon v2 specification](https://github.com/ga4gh-beacon/beacon-v2).
+When the latter changes, B2RI version will change as well.

 ### Can I contribute to the GitHub repositories?